 - Chamomile or green tea

 Certain drinks can increase the effect of warfarin, leading to bleeding problems.
-Avoid or drink only small amounts of these drinks when taking warfarin:
+Avoid or consume only small amounts of these drinks when taking warfarin:

 - Cranberry juice

 Talk to your doctor before making any major changes in your diet and before starting any over-the-counter medications, vitamins or herbal supplements.
 If you are unable to eat for several days or have ongoing stomach upset, diarrhea or fever, consult your doctor.